 - Climbing and Expedition

 Mt.
 Everest (8,848 m), the highest mountain in the world is located in Khumbu region at the northeast part of Nepal sharing the border with Tibet.
-Chomolungma, Sagarmatha and Qomolungma are the other names of Mt.
-Everest which contain own legend and story behind.
+Mount Everest bears other three names such as Chomolungma, Sagarmatha and Qomolungma which has its own legend behind.
 Many unsuccessful attempts to climb the summit of Mt.
 Everest had been taken from 1921 by different expedition teams.
-After many hard efforts, continues endless research and sacrifices of many human lives, finally the mountaineering heroes Tenzing Norgay Sherpa and Sir Edmund Hillary (participants from British Mount Everest Expedition team) were able to brought the successful result of ascent the summit of Mt.
+After many hard efforts, sacrifices of many human lives and continuous research the mountaineering heroes Tenzing Norgay Sherpa from Nepal and Sir Edmund Hillary from Italy representing British team for Mount Everest Expedition paved the successful way to ascend to the summit of Mt.
 Everest on 29 May 1953.

 Conquer the Mt.
 Everest always remains as a pride and lifetime achievement for the climbers.
 Many mountaineers follow the same route (The South Col route) followed by Sir Edmund Hillary and Tensing Norgay Sherpa; successfully scaled Mt.
 Everest many times and keep and break down the different records by ardent mountaineers since then, but still it is a big ultimate challenge even for experienced climbers to make a dream true by reaching the summit of Mt.
 Everest.